 Step 2 – Create a Policy

 Gartner recommends that a policy document start with a statement of enterprise intentions and link it to a set of goals and key performance indicators (KPIs), such as increased energy efficiency, highest vendor environmental standards, and the exclusion of specific toxins by a given date.
-As with other corporate responsibility programs, the success of environmental programs are primarily affected by users and their behavior.
+As with other corporate responsibility programs, the success of environmental programs is primarily affected by users and their behavior.
 Success for a user policy is often a question of balance as being too aggressive can negatively impact the users’ perceptions.

 Step 3 - Set Realistic Goals for Energy Efficiency and Waste Management

 Companies often set unrealistic goals for PC energy reduction.
-A blanket goal of “50 percent reduction” sounds good but may be unachievable because different parts of an organization will have different starting points and will be able to implement different practices.
+A blanket goal of “50 percent reduction” sounds good but maybe unachievable because different parts of an organization will have different starting points and will be able to implement different practices.
 It is important to define localized goals for specific target user groups or business units, which contribute to the wider corporate agenda.

 Step 4 - Budget for Tools to Reinforce the Policy